 - where the subframe number fulfils the conditions in clause 6.10.5.3.

+CSI reference signals corresponding to either higher layer configured parameter csi-RS-ConfigNZP-ApList or csi-RS-ConfigZP-Ap can only occur in

+- downlink slots where fulfils the condition in Tables 6.10.5.2-1 and 6.10.5.2-2 for normal and extended cyclic prefix, respectively.

 The UE shall assume that CSI reference signals are not transmitted

 - in the DwPTS for special subframe configuration 0, 5 and 9 for normal cyclic prefix and special subframe configuration 0, 4 and 7 for extended cyclic prefix, in case of frame structure type 2,